Jolt-Design/DB-Find-and-Replace/README.md

 7. Run `export.sh` or `export.cmd` depending on your platform
 8. Check ./db-output/output.sql for your results (make sure it isn't an error message before you proceed)
 9. Close everything with `docker-compose down`

+### CLI

+If you want to use the CLI for some reason, do the above but use `cli.sh` instead of steps 4-6.
+If you're on Windows, just copy the last line of that file and use that.

+e.g. `./cli.sh -s foo -r bar`